 On June 17, 1972, police caught five men breaking into the Democratic National Committee headquarters at the Watergate complex in Washington, D.C.
 So how did a “third-rate burglary” escalate into a near constitutional crisis?

-This Friday marks another important milestone in the Watergate saga: The 40th anniversary of Richard Nixon’s resignation announcement on national television and radio.
+Today marks another important milestone in the Watergate saga: The 42nd anniversary of Richard Nixon’s resignation announcement on national television and radio on August 8, 1974.
 But the saga took more than two years to unfold.

 In late July 1974, the Supreme Court ruled unanimously in United States v.
 Nixon, that the president had to surrender tapes made within the White House to a special prosecutor.
-On August 9, 1974, President Nixon officially resigned his office, rather than face an impending impeachment proceeding in the House.
+On August 9, 1974, President Nixon officially resigned his office, a day after his national speech, rather than face an impending impeachment proceeding in the House.

 Nixon’s resignation and Gerald Ford’s ascension to the White House completed a complex constitutional drama that involved all three branches of government, along with key agencies like the CIA, FBI and Justice Department.

-Here are a few of the most-interesting facts about the Watergate scandal as it developed.
+Here are a few interesting facts about the Watergate scandal as it developed.